elasticsoftwarefoundation/akces-framework/README.md

-# akces-framework
+# Akces-Framework

+Apache Kafka CQRS & Event Sourcing Framework

-# to run tests it is required to have a docker deamon running (for instance colima)
+### to run tests it is required to have a docker deamon running (for instance colima)

 ```shell
 colima start --runtime docker